ServicesPricingInsightsReadiness ScenariosResourcesAboutContact

 • 60-minute discovery session

-• Top 10 priority gaps
+• Executive readiness scorecard with top 10 priority gaps

-• 30-day improvement plan
+• 30-day action plan with clear owners

 • Backup and recovery assumption review